miamollie/dr-jam/_posts/2017-12-11-first_post.md

 ---
 title: First post
 date: 2017-04-10 20:12:00 +10:00
+layout: post
 tags:
 - medicine
 - doctorb
 ---

-This is an example blog post
+This is an example blog post.
+What's going on

 [Link to a thing.](www.link.com)